amovah/simplebig/README.md

 ## Todos

-- [ ] implement wrapper for ModInverse and ModSqrt on `simpleint.Int`
+- [ ] implement wrapper for ModInverse and ModSqrt on `simplebig.Int`
 - [ ] implement wrapper for `math/big.Float`
 - [ ] implement wrapper for `math/big.Rat`